snappizz/engraving-challenges/meta/README.md

    this project it's not the main goal to nominate a "winner", and it doesn't help anybody to play tricks.
    While the text documents of tools like LilyPond can be easily tracked by Git this isn't the same with binary file formats.
-A LilyPond input file always reveals what is in it (what has been changed, what is default output) this isn't the same with other file formats.
+While a LilyPond input file always reveals what is in it (what has been changed, what is default output) this isn't the same with other file formats.
    So - if you use programs with binary files - please be honest and